Curriculum

 ANNUAL ENRICHMENT EVENTS:

-To deepen learning and enable knowledge to be committed to the long term memory the school offers different experiences throughout the year, including; International Day, Black History, Harvest – links to Sheffield Cathedral Archer Project, Broomhill Bonfire, Remembrance (Service at War Memorial in Weston Park) Christmas celebrations, Chinese New Year, Year 2 residential visit to Whirlow Hall Farm, Visit to Seaside (Bridlington) Summer Fairs and Open Garden as part of Broomhill Festival
+To deepen learning and enable knowledge to be committed to the long term memory, the school offers different experiences throughout the year, including; International Day, Black History, Harvest – links to Sheffield Cathedral Archer Project, Remembrance Service, Christmas celebrations, Chinese New Year, International Day, Visits to Seaside (Bridlington), visits to the Botanical Gardens, walk around the local area, VR experience, visits to chatsworth Farm, visits to Manor Castle, visits to the Lyceum theatre, Summer Fairs and Open Garden as part of Broomhill Festival.

 2022 Y2 results derived from Y2 SATS papers and Teacher Assessment